Yijunmaverick/CartoonGAN-Test-Pytorch-Torch/README.md

 ## Note

 - The training code should be similar to the popular GAN-based image-translation frameworks and thus is not included here.

-- With a single GPU (~12GB memory), the largest image size for testing is ~500 now.

 ## Acknowledgement